 Even this contains "a tad bit" of useful information: would you have known where the real Mona Lisa is?
 No?
 Spoiler alert: Stooooopid!

 Joking aside, it is actually quite sad to read about people's meaningless and misunderstood experiences of great things and places.
 Sure, sometimes we just can't connect with a place and that will be disappointing.
 But usually, the antidote is either preparation (guidebooks, websites, anything) or going there with someone who is excited about what you are seeing and who knows how to explain it and how to help you discover it for yourself.
 That's what we try to do.

-You can see Bodrum Castle and its Museum of Underwater Archaeology on many of our cruises in Turkey; Olympia is a highlight on our Exploring the Peloponnese tour and the Pantheon has pride of place on Exploring Rome.
+You can see Bodrum Castle and its Museum of Underwater Archaeology on many of our cruises in Turkey; Olympia is a highlight on our Peloponnese tour tour and the Pantheon has pride of place on our Rome tour.
 In each case, these places come alongside many other fantastic visits, some of famous sites and some of ones that are off the beaten track.
 We are always eager to share them with you, to show you what there is to see, and to make each visit a memorable and enjoyable experience!